 Accompaniment has three simultaneous and mutually reinforcing impacts.
 The international presence protects threatened activists by raising the stakes of any attacks against them.
 It provides moral support and international solidarity for civil society activism by opening space for threatened organisations thereby giving them the confidence to operate.
-In addition it strengthens the international movement for peace and human rights by giving accompaniment volunteers a powerful first-hand experience that becomes a sustained source of inspiration to themselves and others upon their return to their home countries.
+In addition it strengthens the international I can say with certainty that the fact that we are alive today is mainly because of the work of Peace Brigades.
+Luis Pérez Casas, Lawyers' Collective José Alvear Restrepo, (CAJAR) Bogotá, Colombia movement for peace and human rights by giving accompaniment volunteers a powerful first-hand experience that becomes a sustained source of inspiration to themselves and others upon their return to their home countries.